yannichau/CluelessIoT/imfresh/README.md

   - `services`: Contains the handlers for MQTT, SQLITE, Shared Preferences and Weather
   - `features`: Contains the pages and cards for the app

+## Getting Started
+run `flutter pub get` to download the necesssary packages, and then run `flutter pub run build_runner build` to build generated files, and finallly run the app using IDE tools or `flutter run`.